prithaCh/booking-service/README.md

 ---

-TODO:

-App is verified locally, yet to be deployed & tested on cloud environment

 ## Tech stack

 - Express
 - Mongo DB
 - Mongoose

+---

+## TODO

+- App is verified locally, yet to be deployed & tested on cloud environment